jklayman/DSC-232-Project/README.md

 ## **Preprocessing** *done*

+- Send all characters to lower
+- Drop irrelevant features
+- Drop all languages except English, Russian, and Simplified Chinese
 - Translate all foreign languages into English
-- Send all characters to lower
-- Create new features as necessary

 ### Word Embedding
 - Learns from context, less preprocessing needed